Velocities in Ventilation Ducts

 The limits of velocities depends on the actual application.
 The background noise in an industrial building is significant higher than the noise in a public building and more duct generated noise can be accepted.

-Commonly accepted duct velocities can be found in the table below.
+Commonly accepted duct velocities are indicated in the table below.

 Air intake from outside 2.5 - 4.5 500 - 900 5 - 6 1000 - 1200